DAGWorks-Inc/hamilton/extensions.md

 [Spark](https://spark.apache.org/) is a scalable data processing framework.
 [Koalas](https://koalas.readthedocs.io/en/latest) was the project code name to implement the [Pandas API on top of Spark](https://spark.apache.org/docs/latest/api/python/user\_guide/pandas\_on\_spark/index.html).
 Hamilton makes it very easy for you to use Koalas on Spark.

-See [https://github.com/stitchfix/hamilton/tree/main/examples/spark](https://github.com/stitchfix/hamilton/tree/main/examples/spark)for an example of using Koalas on Spark to scale Hamilton computation.
+See [https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/spark](https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/spark) for an example of using Koalas on Spark to scale Hamilton computation.

 #### Single Machine: